 Pet parents have never been more committed to understanding the options available when feeding their companion.
-This helps all pet owners choose the best possible nutrition options for our furry friends.
-So, it’s not at all surprising that dog diets, both shop-bought and home-made, are becoming more varied.
+This helps all pet owners choose the best possible nutrition options for their furry friends.
+So, it’s not at all surprising that dog diets, both shop-bought and homemade, are becoming more varied.

 There are many recognized superfoods in our human food market, so-called because they are so tightly packed full of nutrients.
 Avocado is one of the trendiest healthy foods of the moment and is becoming a regular staple in our diets.
 But can dogs also eat avocados?
 And would they see the same health benefits?

 Are Avocados Safe For Dogs?

 Unfortunately, that’s not an easy question to answer.
 Avocados contain persin, a toxic compound that the avocado produces to fight off mold that can cause vomiting and diarrhea in dogs.

 Avocado flesh contains very little persin.
 This means the flesh of the avocado is safe for dogs to eat in small amounts.
 However, there are parts of the avocado that should be avoided due to the presence of persin.

 Persin is usually contained within the avocado pit and the avocado skin, as well as the avocado plant itself.
 These parts are toxic to dogs.
 However, because the flesh is in contact with the skin and the pit, a small amount of this persin is transferred into the flesh.
 This amount is usually too small to cause problems in dogs.